First steps and early work

 I desperately wanted to shoot in colour, but at the time every E6, C41 or Kodachrome film was too expensive, slow, grainy or yielded (to my eyes) weird results.
 So it was B&W by default, if only to keep costs down and gain full control over the final image.
-Yet I was endlessly frustrated by the limitations of monochrome.

 Then there were the cameras.
 At the time I was convinced that the only way to obtain truly candid (35mm) shots was by using waist-level finders on Nikon Fs.
 Usually this worked well, but after a few years it became frustrating to always shoot in a landscape format at stomach height.
-The incredibly loud Nikon shutters didn't help either, forcing me to stay outdoors in busy locations, just to mask the noise.
+The incredibly loud Nikon shutters didn't help either, forcing me to stay outdoors in busy locations, just to disguise the noise.

-What about using a different type of camera?
+What about using different types of camera?
 Due to outrageous prices in Australia, Leicas were out of the question.
 Rolleiflexes?
 No — I had been turned off TLRs a few years earlier by endless focus problems with a mis-calibrated Rolleiflex T. Minoltas?
 Canon Fs?
 Just as loud as the Nikons.
 So I kept struggling with Nikon Fs for a few years, and then in the early 1990s gave up.

 Of course what I should have done was trade-in my gear, buy a second-hand "beater" rangefinder, and then try something different.
 Well it took a while (and a cancer scare), but I finally got around to doing it in 1999.